 Q: What is the fee for North Carolina for Reciprocity?

 A: You are required to pay the $600 fee with the NC Reciprocity Applicaiton, which is the first step in the licensure process.

 Q: What forms of payment do you accept?

 A: There is a credit card authorization form attached to the NC Reciprocity Application.
-The only forms of payment we accept are Visa, MasterCard, or Discover.
+The only forms of payment we accept are Visa, MasterCard, American Express, and Discover.